gbarnier/gbarnier.github.io/_posts/seismic_imaging/2021-03-13-bottleneck.md

 </p>

 <p>
-In the next section, I show how the algorithm I developed for my Ph.D., referred to as full waveform inversion (FWIME), mitigates this issue.
+In the next section, I show how the algorithm I developed for my Ph.D., referred to as Full Waveform Inversion by Model Extension (FWIME), mitigates this issue.
+Let's have a look.
 </p>

 <br/>